donn/TrixKit/Readme.md

 ```

 # Requirements
 Swift 4.2.
-Tested on macOS, but should also be functional on Linux.
+Tested on macOS.
+Should theoretically be functional with other versions of Swift, however, I avoided all macOS-only code.

-## Installing Dependencies
+## Installing
 ### macOS
 Swift 4.2 is available with Xcode 10.

-### Debian-based OSes (incl.
-Ubuntu)
-Follow the installation instructions official version of Swift from https://swift.org.

-This will need a Swift package manager file but honestly, I'm entirely too lazy at this point.
-Sorry!

 # Usage
 ## macOS
-Build the library using Xcode, then invoke `swift -F <path>`, where the path is to a folder containing TrixKit.framework.
+Run `./install`.
+This will build and install TrixKit for your user and allow you to run it in the Terminal by writing trix, where it will run the Swift REPL for you.
+(You still have to `import TrixKit` though.)

 # License
 Apache 2.0.
 Check 'License'.